Kissing with Confidence

 "Kissing with Confidence" is a song by Will Powers (the stage name/persona of photographer-turned-singer Lynn Goldsmith) from her 1983 album Dancing for Mental Health.
 It was written by Goldsmith, Jacob Brackman, Nile Rodgers, Todd Rundgren, and Steve Winwood.
-Goldsmith used a voice recorder to sound like a man.
+Will Powers is portrayed by Goldsmith in spoken word, with her voice altered in pitch to sound like a man.
 Carly Simon is the uncredited lead singer.

 Mixed by Rundgren, it was released as a single in the UK, peaking at No. 17 on the UK Singles Chart.
 It also peaked at No. 50 in Australia.